docker/docs/engine/context/aci-integration.md

 ## Exposing ports

 Single containers and Compose applications can optionally expose ports.
-For single containers this is done using the `--publish` (`-p`) flag of the `docker run` command and for Compose applications specify exposed ports in the Compose file service definition.
+For single containers, this is done using the `--publish` (`-p`) flag of the `docker run` command and for Compose applications, you must specify exposed ports in the Compose file service definition.

 > **Note:**
 >
-> ACI does not allow port mapping (i.e.: changing port number while exposing port), so the source and target ports must be the same when deploying to ACI.
+> ACI does not allow port mapping (that is, changing port number while exposing port).
+Therefore, the source and target ports must be the same when deploying to ACI.

 > **Note:**
 >